Afrasiyab (Samarkand): Murals

-Remarkable murals show Varkhuman, the king of Samarkand, in the 7th century CE.
+Remarkable murals show Varkhuman, the king of Samarkand, in the 7th century AD.
 He is seen being visited by embassies from numerous countries, including China.
 There is also an inscription in the murals directly mentioning him.
 His name is also known from Chinese histories.

 One of the murals show a Chinese Embassy carrying silk and a string of silkworm cocoons to the local Sogdian ruler.

-The scenes depicted in the Afrasiyab murals may have been painted in 648-651 CE, as the Western Turkic Khaganate was in its last days, and the Han Dynasty was increasing its territory in Central Asia.
-Alternatively, it may have occurred soon after 658 CE, when the Tang Dynasty had conquered the Western Turkic Khaganate, and the king of Samarkand Varkhuman could directly enter into contacts with the Chinese.
+The scenes depicted in the Afrasiyab murals may have been painted in 648–651, as the Western Turkic Khaganate was in its last days, and the Han dynasty was increasing its territory in Central Asia.
+Alternatively, it may have occurred soon after 658, when the Tang dynasty had conquered the Western Turkic Khaganate, and the king of Samarkand Varkhuman could directly enter into contacts with the Chinese.

 Islamic period

-The Arabs besieged the city of Samarkand, and captured it in 722 CE.
-A mosque was established in Afrasiab under the Abbasid caliphate, dated to 750-825 CE.
+The Arabs besieged the city of Samarkand, and captured it in 722 AD.
+A mosque was established in Afrasiab under the Abbasid caliphate, dated to 750–825.